danielrtm00/ConfigureEdelweissFEaarch64/README.md

 This repository can be used to configure https://github.com/EdelweissFE/EdelweissFE for use on aarch64 CPU.
-It is compatible with the EdelweissFE version from 20th November 2024.
+It is compatible with the EdelweissFE version from 20th November 2024 and earlier.

 EdelweissFE aarch64 configurator
 --------------------------------

 USE WITH CARE!

-Triggering the configuration will change the following files:
+Triggering the configuration will change the following files/folders:
 * `edelweissfe/config/linsolve.py` 						(will change the file to the version as of 20th November 2024)
 * `edelweissfe/linsolve/pardiso` 						(will get deleted)
 * `edelweissfe/linsolve/panuapardiso` 					(will get deleted)
 * `edelweissfe/solvers/nonlinearimplicitstatic.py` 	(changes all 'pardiso' to 'superlu')
 * `setup.py`												(comment lines 172 to 214)

-Triggering the deconfiguration will change the following files:
+Triggering the deconfiguration will change the following files/folders:
 * `edelweissfe/config/linsolve.py` 						(resets to version before configuring)
 * `edelweissfe/linsolve/pardiso` 						(resets to version before configuring)
 * `edelweissfe/linsolve/panuapardiso` 					(resets to version before configuring)